 They fight inflammation, support brain health and normal cognitive function, are imperative for healthy fetal development, combat depression, while impacting diseases of mental decline such as Alzheimer's - just to name a few.

-But what’s up with all the lingo: EPA, DHA, ALA?
+But what’s up with the alphabet of lingo in relation to these essential omega 3s: EPA, DHA, ALA?

 Let’s break it down.

 Essential nutrients are nutrients that we need to ensure normal physiological functioning but that we’re unable to synthesize in our own bodies.

 Essential nutrients must, therefore, be acquired through diet or supplementation.

 A few other common essential nutrients include Vitamin D, Calcium, Potassium, Iron, and B12 (B12 specifically is a concern for vegans because there are no natural, vegan dietary sources of this vitamin).